MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

      float _value = 1;
      ```

-* **Standard window**: The standard window is used to store all the ink brush settings.
-The ink bottle is used to draw attention to the area's function.
+* **Standard window**: The standard window stores all the ink brush settings.
+The ink bottle draws attention to the area's function.
 The size specified here will auto-fill on the x-axis, centering the model and doubling its height to two lines.

   :::image type="content" source="../media/ink-tools-window.png" alt-text="Screenshot of Ink tools window.” " lightbox="../media/ink-tools-window.png":::